dathan/blog/content/posts/learning-react.md

 ### Arrow functions

-* In short, with arrow functions there are No binding of `this`
+* In short, with arrow functions, there are No binding of `this`
 * the `this` keyword *always* represents the object that defined the arrow function

-in regular methods the `this` keyword could represent the calling method, like the button in a form, this inside the method could represent that, while in an arrow function `this` represents the object that create the arrow function.
+in regular methods the `this` keyword could represent the calling method, like the button in a form, this inside the method could represent that, while in an arrow function `this` represents the object that creates the arrow function.

 ### Promise